openHPI/TeachingTeamGuidelines/docs/bestpractices/recommendedcoursecycles/scheduled/lecture.md

 # Lecture

-These are in-depth courses like any lectures available in a University or higher learning institutions.

-These courses might last up to **6 weeks** with more weightage on theory rather than practical tasks.

-Participants will be given graded assignments at the end of each week and they have to appear for a final examination after finishing the course.

-These are non-intensive self paced courses, however, the graded assignments carry a certain deadline.

-Participants will also be required to perform peer assessments and self assessments during the course depending on the course guidelines.
+The main course format on openHPI are courses that have been adapted from on-site lectures at the HPI to suit the online format.

+Generally, we offer these courses in a duration of **6 weeks**.
+The focus is generally more theoretical than in the hands-on courses, still we often try to enhance these courses with some practical exercises or assignments.

+Each course week offers a weekly assignment and the course is concluded with a final exam.
+All graded assignments have deadlines.
+These deadlines define the 6-week duration.
+The course materials, however, will still be available when all the deadlines have passed.

+Additionally, to the weekly assignments the platform allows to offer peer assessed tasks and exercises.
 To learn more about peer assessments, please visit [Peer Assessment](https://teachingteamguidelines.readthedocs.io/#features/itemtypes/peerassessment/) and [Peer Assessment Settings](https://teachingteamguidelines.readthedocs.io/#courseadministration/addcontent/learningunits/peerassessment/).

-At the end of the course, participants will be awarded **Confirmation of Participation** and **Record of Achievement** after successfully completing all the criteria as mentioned in the course guidelines.
+**Record of Achievements** and **Certificates** are only available during the actual runtime of the courses.
+In the near future it will also be possible to set individual deadlines per user (setting individual deadlines will involve costs).

+**Confirmations of Participation** can also be earned in self-paced mode after the deadlines have passed.

 <br>